DavidCEllis/ducktools-scriptmetadata/README.md

 **metadata.warnings**:
 ```
-["Line 7: Potential unclosed block 'script' detected.
-A '# ///' block is needed to indicate the end of the block."]
+[MetadataWarning(line_number=7, message="Potential unclosed block 'script' detected.
+A '# ///' block is needed to indicate the end of the block.")]
 ```

 ## Example of usage with toml parsing/validation ##